Ethan202202/Classification/README.md

 # Classification
-## Use different models to analyze mortgages status and use the data to predict their risk.
+## Use different models to analyze mortgages status and examine the data to predict their risk.